AckerlyXu/heima/articles/twilio-dotnet-how-to-use-for-voice-sms.md

 By default, Microsoft Visual Studio 2010 installs version 1.2 of NuGet.
 Installing the Twilio libraries requires version 1.6 of NuGet or higher.
 For information on installing or updating NuGet, see [http://nuget.org/][nuget].

+> [!NOTE]
-> [AZURE.NOTE] To install the latest verison of NuGet, you must first uninstall the loaded version using the Visual Studio Extension Manager.
+> To install the latest verison of NuGet, you must first uninstall the loaded version using the Visual Studio Extension Manager.
 To do so, you must run Visual Studio as administrator.
 Otherwise, the Uninstall button is disabled.

 ### <a id="use_nuget"></a>To add the Twilio libraries to your Visual Studio project: